liyong31/COLA/README.md

-# COLA: a determinization and complementation library for Büchi automata
+# COLA: a determinization, complementation and containment checking library for Büchi automata
-COLA currently a determinization algorithm for nondeterministic Büchi automata.

 COLA has been built on top of [SPOT](https://spot.lrde.epita.fr/) and inspired by [Seminator](https://github.com/mklokocka/seminator).

 ### List of algorithms
-Complementing UNBA (Under construction): the [slice-based algorithm](https://arxiv.org/abs/2005.09125v2) Determinizing nondeterministic BAs: under construction
+TBA

 ### Requirements
 * [Spot](https://spot.lrde.epita.fr/)